 Drone Best Practices

 Below is a list of voluntary guidelines for “neighborly” drone use, which serve to provide guidance to UAS operators on ways to balance their rights as drone users and other people’s rights to privacy.
-These guidelines are the result of a multi-stakeholder engagement process established by President Obama.
+These guidelines are the result of a multi-stakeholder engagement process established by former President Obama.
 The objective of the process was to develop and communicate best practices, accountability, and transparency issues regarding commercial and private UAS use in the National Airspace System (NAS).

 The U.S. Department of Commerce’s National Telecommunications Information Administration (NTIA) initiated the process, which included stakeholders from industry, civil society, academia, and other interested U.S. government agencies.
 The multi-stakeholder group released its recommended voluntary best practices in May 18, 2016.